Franco-Rossi/nuvolar-test/README.md

 * The project supports code splitting for each pages by properly using the Angular components.
 * Analyse that the app is production ready by using Google’s PageSpeed or Lighthouse.

+## Endpoints
+`/search/:input`
+Search user by login name

+`/user/:id`
+See user profile where :id is the login name

 ## Deploy server